Making a homemade solar water heater for your pool is relatively easy and inexpensive. Learn how to make one just in time for spring.

 For the first time this year, we decided to leave up our above ground swimming pool as an experiment because it’s a hassle to take it down and clean and dry it, fold it, store it, and take it out to fill again!

 We’d heard about people leaving theirs up all winter successfully, and decided to try it out for ourselves.

 It worked out wonderfully, and this past weekend my son and niece were already playing in the pool!

 They would have been playing in it weeks ago if it hadn’t been for the cool weather we’ve been having this spring.

-Before they began to swim, I did a check and the water in the pool was under 80 degrees Fahrenheit and the water coming out of the heater after running for a little while and feeling much cooler again was still above 95.
+Before they began to swim, I checked the temperature of the water in the pool, and it was under 80 degrees Fahrenheit.
+I didn’t think to check the temperature of the water coming out of the heater until after it had been running for a while and was feeling much cooler again, but even then that water was above 95ºF.
 It easily brought up the temperature of our small pool a couple of degrees after running a short time, and it made for more comfortable swimming for the kids.

 Luckily, the warm weather has finally arrived, making me a happy girl!

 This post is also available in Español.